OleVik/grav-plugin-presentation/README.md

 ### Style-compilation

 Use a SCSS-compiler, like [LibSass](https://github.com/sass/libsass), eg. [node-sass](https://github.com/sass/node-sass) and compiled `scss/presentation.scss` to `css/presentation.css` in the theme-folder.
 For example: `node-sass --watch --source-map true scss/presentation.scss css/presentation.css`.
 Requires Node-modules to be installed first.

+### Extending

+As demonstrated by the `content`, `parser`, and `styles` options above, you can fairly easily extend the behavior of the plugin.
+For example, if you install the [Presentation Deckset Plugin](https://github.com/OleVik/grav-plugin-presentation-deckset/), you could set this to `parser: 'DecksetParser'` to use the [Deckset](https://www.deckset.com/)-syntax.
+Addons written this way must implement the correspond interface, and extend the base class provided by the plugin.
+Eg., `class DecksetParser extends Parser implements ParserInterface`.

 ## Credits